Sage-Bionetworks/SynapseWorkflowOrchestrator/README.md

 ### Start the workflow service

-There are two main configuration choices to make:
+There are three ways to start the workflow service:
-1. Do you wish to run the Orchestrator as a Docker container or as a Java executable .jar file?
-The former is convenient if your environment supports Docker and you are authorized to run Docker containers in it, while the latter is an alternative requiring the Java Runtime Environment;
+1. Orchestrator with Docker containers
-1. Do you wish to run the workflow jobs themselves as Docker containers or by sending jobs as web requests to a Workflow Execution Service (W.E.S.)?
-The former is useful if Docker is available while the latter lets you leverage the features of a chosen W.E.S. implementation.
+1. Orchestrator with Workflow Execution Service (W.E.S.)

-#### Running the Orchestrator as a Docker container
+1. Orchestrator with a Java executable `.jar` file + Docker

-##### Running the Orchestrator as a Docker container with workflows also run as Docker containers
+#### Running the Orchestrator with Docker containers
+This method is convenient if your environment supports Docker and you are authorized to run Docker containers in it.
 Set the following as properties in a .env file to use with Docker Compose.
 Please carefully read through these properties and fill out the .envTemplate, but make sure you rename the template to .env.

 * `DOCKER_ENGINE_URL` - address of the Docker engine.
 Along with `DOCKER_CERT_PATH_HOST` this is needed since the Workflow Orchestrator will manage containers.
 Examples: